CozyPlantlady/Lairhaven/README.md

 What are some of the actions or operations they are likely to perform?
-- Customer meetup (online) to make the contract and if needed on location
+- Customer care (online) to make the contract
 - Styling of location
 - Moving in (secretly, with ninjas)
 - Customer care (24/7, because evil never sleeps)